alexbrodie/OrganizePhotos/README.md

 For example if we had the following trash:

        ./Foo/.Trash/1.jpg
        ./Foo/.Trash/2.jpg
        ./Bar/.Trash/1.jpg

 After collection we would have:

        ./.Trash/Foo/1.jpg
        ./.Trash/Foo/2.jpg
        ./.Trash/Bar/1.jpg

-# TODO

-## FindMisplacedFiles

-Find files that aren't in a directory appropriate for their date

-## FindDupeFolders
+## find-dupe-files \[-a\]

+Alias: fdf

-Find the folders that represent the same date
+Find files that have multiple copies under the current directory.

-## FindMissingFiles

-Finds files that may be missing based on gaps in sequential photos
+### Options

+- **-a, --always-continue**

+    Always continue

+- **-n, --by-name**

+    Search for items based on name rather than the default of MD5

-## FindScreenShots
+## metadata-diff &lt;files>

-Find files which are screenshots
+Alias: md

+Do a diff of the specified media files (including their sidecar metadata).

+This method does not modify any file.

-## FindOrphanedFiles
+## remove-empties

-Find XMP or THM files that don't have a cooresponding main file
+Remove any subdirectories that are empty save an md5.txt file

-## --if-modified-since
+## verify-md5

-Flag for CheckMd5/VerifyMd5 to only check files created/modified since the provided timestamp or timestamp at last MD5 check
+Alias: v5

+Verifies the MD5 hashes for all contents of all md5.txt files below the current directory.

+This method is read-only, if you want to add/update MD5s, use check-md5.

+This method does not modify any file.

 # AUTHOR